 The turn of the 21st century has been a period of radical change.
 The technological revolution may have not have given us flying cars, but we have smartphones, the internet, and a way of life that even H. G. Wells couldn't have predicted.
 I recently came across a number of historical photos of Mt Maunganui and its surrounds on the database of the National Library of New Zealand.
-The photos struck me deeply of how much has really changed.
-I offer a number of them below with my own perspective and comments.
-It would be great if anyone would like to offer their own.
+The photos are testament to how much has really changed.
+I offer a number of them below with some perspective and comments.

 Wharf construction on the Port of Tauranga 1st of October 1954 by Whites Aviation.
 There has been a lot of talk lately by the local surfing community whether the harbour dredging for the super-tankers is effecting the coastline of Matakana Island.
 With trees falling into the water the effect to us is obvious.
 It is fascinating to see top left in this photo here how pronounced the bend in the start of the island used to be.